rackerlabs/design-system/_component_design/key-value-pairs.md

 ## When to use

-Use key-value pairs to represent a single row of data.
+Use a key-value pair to represent a single row's worth of data, where the key represents a column header and the value represents a corresponding cell.

 Do not use key-value pairs to represent multiple rows or columns of data.

 ## Best practices